codepr/webcrawler-from-scratch/chapter1/crawling-rules.md

-The crawling delay can be designed in a moltitude of ways, we opt for a way that should favor the server reaction time over the `politenessDelay` that's configured at the start of the application, basically following this formula:
+The crawling delay can be designed in a moltitude of ways, we opt for a way that should favor the server reaction time over the `politenessDelay` that's configured at the start of the application, basically following this formula (Python):

 ```python
 delay = max(random.randrange(politeness_delay*0.5, politeness_delay*1.5), robotstxt_delay, last_response**2)